7 Genius Ideas for Cooking for One

 Before you head to the store, make a plan.
-Decide on what grains, vegetables and meats you will buy.
+Try to decide on what grains, vegetables and meats you will buy ahead of time, but be flexible.
+Depending on what's available, what's on sale and what looks good you may change your mind.
 Plan out all three daily meals (snacks, too) with the goal of leaving no food unused by the end of the week.
 This can help ensure you don't risk letting all that wonderful food you buy go to waste-and may inspire some culinary creativity.
 If you need a little guidance, these tips can help you be a smarter single cook.

 Related: Healthy Recipes for One

 Grains can be a single cook's right-hand ingredient.
 You can cook large or small quantities easily, so you can make the exact amount of grains you might need for a dish, or you can cook a larger batch that you can then use throughout the week (or longer).